Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 Before we get into the tax side of things, we thought it would be useful to go over the different types of car finance which are available.
 There are a lot of different ways to finance a new vehicle, but they generally come down to Hire Purchase (HP), a loan, renting, or leasing (also known as PCP).

 If you use a loan from your bank or finance company, the car is yours from day one.
-You pay interest on the loan and part of the capital each month, so you’re paying back both the amount that you borrow as well as the interest that the lender charges.
+You pay interest on the loan and part of the capital each month, so you’re paying back both the amount you borrow as well as the interest the lender charges.
 At the end of the term, you still have the vehicle with nothing to pay.

 HP is slightly different.
-Legally you are actually renting the vehicle for the whole term, and only get to own it once you have made all of the payments.
+Legally you are actually renting the vehicle for the whole term, and only get to own it once you have made all the payments.
 But again, at the end of the agreement, you have an asset you own.

 If you do this through your business, you do actually get the tax relief for the purchase of the car in the financial period in which you start the HP, not the end.